Going Viral: Impact and Implications of the 1918 Influenza Pandemic

 The Gillings School is hosting several events linked with the symposium that are free and open to the public.

-Learn more about the staged reading of “Kyrie,” a lyric prose poem about the human experience of the 1918 flu; our students-only Pandemic Board Game Lunch; and Gillings Family Day at the North Carolina Museum of Natural Sciences!
+Learn more about our students-only Pandemic Board Game Lunch; and Gillings Family Day at the North Carolina Museum of Natural Sciences!